 The random walker is only a thought experiment; wandering around in the physical spaces where the former Medici Archive is today preserved for thousands of hours and randomly opening boxes and folders are of course not viable.
 I therefore implemented the thought experiment algorithmically by letting the MIA-Euronews Corpus represent the Medici Archive.
 My algorithmic implementation is based on the statistical procedure of bootstrapping, also known as sampling with replacement (Mooney, Mooney, Mooney, Duval, Duvall 1993).
 The algorithm randomly fetched a set of 100 news sheets and a set of 100 individual news items from the corpus.
 First, it reported the number of news sheets in which women are present (henceforth, I will refer to this as random sampling of news sheets).
 Second, it reported the number of news items (again, a new sheet is a consecutive sequence of news items) that mention women (henceforth, I will refer to this as random sampling of news items).
 Third, it turned its findings into probabilities, i.e. into the probability of finding women in the 100 randomly selected news sheets and news items.
-The algorithm repeated these tasks until it had seen all possible combinations of news sheets and news items (since the algorithm started to converge relatively quickly, there was actually no need to see all possible combinations; once the point of convergence achieved, the algorithm did not give new information anymore).
+The algorithm repeated these tasks until it had seen all possible combinations of news sheets and news items (since the algorithm started to converge relatively quickly, there was actually no need to see all possible combinations; once the point of convergence is achieved, the algorithm did not give new information anymore).
 As a result, the algorithm produced an overview of all possibilities (again, for instance, women mentioned in 50 news sheets out of 100 randomly selected news sheets) and their respective probabilities.
 In mathematical terms, it resulted in a probability distribution that rendered how the randomness of women’s presence and absence behaved in the MIA-Euronews Corpus; the resulting probability distribution gave rise to a firm knowledge of all possibilities.

 Additionally, I used this algorithmic procedure to explore the presence of certain themes related to women in news (such as for instance marriage), as well as to compare women’s presence in news coming from different locations and in news compiled in different periods (before and after 1600).
 Hence the algorithmic procedure helped me investigate how some other external factors or variables (place and date of compilation) might have influenced the absence or presence of women (see below in the next Results section).
 As a whole, the algorithmic implementation of the random walker thought experiment tackled the randomness of women’s presence in the MIA-Euronews Corpus, as well as the biased nature of the corpus.
 But how can we explore the way the randomness of women’s presence might have worked in the lost whole of once-existing early modern news sheets?